ttaubert/octoblog/source/_posts/2016-07-26-the-evolution-of-signatures-in-tls.markdown

 are deprecated and MUST NOT be offered or negotiated.

 New code points for RSA-PSS schemes, as well as Ed25519 and Ed448-Goldilocks were added.
-The ECDSA schemes are now tied to the curve given by the code point name, to be enforced by implementations.
-SHA-1 signature schemes SHOULD NOT be offered, if needed for backwards compatibility then only as the lowest priority, i.e. after all other schemes.
+ECDSA schemes are now tied to the curve given by the code point name, to be enforced by implementations.
+SHA-1 signature schemes SHOULD NOT be offered, if needed for backwards compatibility then only as the lowest priority after all other schemes.

 The current draft-13 still lists RSA-PSS as the only valid signature algorithm allowed to sign handshake messages.
-The rsa\_pkcs1\_\* values refer solely to signatures which appear in certificates and are not defined for use in signed handshake messages.
+The rsa\_pkcs1\_\* values refer to signatures which appear in certificates and are not defined for use in signed handshake messages.
+There *is* hope.

 Due to attacks like [SLOTH](http://www.mitls.org/pages/attacks/SLOTH) the computation of the hashes to be signed has changed significantly and covers the